Working with the Breath

 From my years of experience teaching yoga and working for the Art of Living, I know the importance of healthy abdominal breathing.
 Many people need to re-learn this.

 Using our full lung capacity draws energy rich fresh air in to nourish the body right through to a cellular level.
-Not only are our energy levels greatly improved, but our ability to concentrate and deal with the challenges of daily life is greatly enhanced.
+In other words, not only are our energy levels greatly improved but our ability to concentrate and deal with the challenges of daily life is greatly enhanced.
 Simply taking time to slow down the breath and refocus within the body can make a huge difference in our lives.
-Instead of generating more stress and amplifying our problems, we learn to detach, relax, and gain a greater balance in our lives.
+Instead of generating more stress and amplifying our problems, we learn to detach, relax, sleep better and gain a greater balance in our lives.

 Uncover Natures Healing